jaspector

 Before any excavating, erecting, constructing, reconstructing, enlarging, altering, moving, or demolishing of any structure, and before any change of use in unincorporated Stanton County

-Typical processing time is 15 days for standard non-complex permits; Conditional Use permits require Planning Commission public hearing with extended timeline.
+Building permit processing times in unincorporated Stanton County, NE typically run 15 days for standard non-complex permits; Conditional Use permits require Planning Commission public hearing with extended timeline.
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in unincorporated Stanton County, NE.
 The following work is generally exempt: Qualifying agricultural structures on exempt farmsteads (Neb.
 Rev. Stat. § 23-114.03): barns, livestock facilities, poultry housing, machinery storage, grain/hay storage on farmsteads of 20+ acres producing $1,000+ of farm products annually do not require county zoning permit (but zoning setback standards and floodplain permit requirements still apply); Minor repairs and maintenance: routine in-kind repairs and maintenance that do not increase footprint, height, or use of existing structure and do not constitute substantial improvement (50%+ of pre-improvement market value in floodplain) generally do not require new permit; Fences: ordinary agricultural field fencing generally does not require county zoning permit.
 Note: Exemption from county zoning permit does not mean exemption from NSED electrical inspection, NDEE septic registration, Nebraska State Fire Marshal review (for commercial/public structures), NFIP floodplain permit requirements, or NDEE stormwater NOI obligations.
 Always confirm with Zoning Administrator at (402) 439-2224 before assuming no permit required.
+When in doubt, confirm with the local building department before starting work.